-I. The context of the method of citing the case-law
+I. Context of the method of citing the case-law

-As part of an initiative taken by the Council, a European Case-Law Identifier (ECLI) has recently been created.
-That identifier is intended to provide an unambiguous reference both to national and European case-law and to define a minimum set of uniform metadata for the case-law.
+A European Case-Law Identifier (ECLI) has been created as part of an initiative taken by the Council.
+1 That identifier is intended to provide an unambiguous reference to both national and European case-law and to define a minimum set of uniform metadata for case-law.
 It thus facilitates the consultation and citation of case-law in the European Union.

-The ECLI is composed of the following four mandatory sections, in addition to the prefix ‘ECLI’:
+The ECLI is composed of the following four mandatory elements, in addition to the prefix ‘ECLI’:

-Following the recommendation of the Council that the Court of Justice of the European Union adopt the European Case-Law Identifier system, the Court has assigned an ECLI to all decisions delivered by the European Union Courts since 1954 and to the Opinions and Views of the Advocates General.
+Following the recommendation of the Council that the Court of Justice of the European Union adopt the European Case-Law Identifier system, the Court has assigned an ECLI to all decisions delivered by the Courts of the European Union since 1954 and to the Opinions and Views of the Advocates General.

 The method of citing the case-law adopted by the Court of Justice of the European Union combines the ECLI with the usual name of the decision and the case number in the register.
-It was gradually introduced by each EU Court/Tribunal in the first half of 2014, and was harmonised as between the Courts of the European Union in 2016.
+It has gradually been brought into use by each EU Court/Tribunal since the first half of 2014, and was harmonised as between the Courts of the European Union in 2016.

 Thus, this method of citation:

-1. Council conclusions inviting the introduction of the European Case Law Identifier (ECLI) and a minimum set of uniform metadata for case law (OJ 2011 C 127, p.
+1 Council conclusions of 29 April 2011 inviting the introduction of the European Case Law Identifier (ECLI) and a minimum set of uniform metadata for case law (OJ 2011 C 127, p.
 1).
-For more information, please see:
+Further information.

-2. In the interest of not extending the reference to no good purpose, the prefix ‘ECLI' will not be included in the citation of the decisions of the Court of Justice, the General Court or the Civil Service Tribunal.
+2 In order not to lengthen the reference unnecessarily, the abbreviation ECLI is omitted when citing decisions of the Court of Justice, the General Court and the Civil Service Tribunal.